thiruc21/Problem-Solvers/README.md

 **8.** Adding assignments

 **How to Run:**
+Must have JDK 1.8 or later installed with the environment path to the JDK already set.

 **Windows**

-Using Windows with JDK 1.7 or later installed with the environment path to the JDK already set.

 1. Navigate to L02_05/Quizzer/src via a windows command-line interface.
 2. Type "javac application/Login.java".
 If you receive " javac: command not found", your environment path to the JDK is probably not set correctly.